 The Wadey Centre is a historic T. Eaton house built in 1916, by early area settler George Wadey.
 George and his wife Mary and their family lived in the home and were active and engaged Blackfalds community members for many years.
 In 2015, the Town received Canada 150 Community Infrastructure funding to assist with the preservation and restoration of the house.

-The home was moved from its original location south of the public elementary school to where it currently resides in the southwest corner of All Star Park.
+The home was moved from its original location south of Iron Ridge Elementary to the southwest corner of All Star Park.
 It has been re-purposed and now provides the community with visitor information services and houses the Blackfalds & District Chamber of Commerce and the Blackfalds & Area Historical Society.

 See the dramatic move here.
 Courtesy of Scott Builders